henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 # Almanacs

 The almanacs comprise a number of single line entries.
+The possible almanacs are:
+- ARMOUR
+- ARTEFACTS
+- HEROES
+- KEYS
+- MAGIC
+- MONEY
+- ENEMIES
+- OBJECTIVES
+- PLANTS
+- TRADERS
+- TRAPS
+- WEAPONS

+For debugging, you can force a particular entry to be used by including it's id is the query string in the URL.
+E.g. ...?MONSTERS=wraith

 # Line format